TimeSplitters (video game)

-TimeSplitters is a first-person shooter video game developed by Free Radical Design and published by Eidos Interactive.
-It is the first game in the TimeSplitters series.
-It was released on 26 October 2000 in North America and 24 November 2000 in Europe as a PlayStation 2 launch title.
-The game revolves around the concept of travelling through time in a story mode spanning 100 years.
-The game features a story mode, arcade mode, unlockable challenge mode, and map maker.
+TimeSplitters is a first-person shooter video game, developed by Free Radical Design, published by Eidos Interactive, and released in 2000 as a PlayStation 2 launch title.
+The game's premise focuses on players controlling a variety of different characters across different time periods over a span of 100 years, seeking to resolve a personal matter involving their own foes, which brings them into contact with an alien race known as the TimeSplitters, who seek to interfere.

+Much of the gameplay bears similar aspects to previous FPS games, primarily GoldenEye 007 and Perfect Dark.
+Alongside the story mode, the game features additional game modes, including multiplayer, as well as a map maker for players to create custom maps.
+The game received favorable reviews upon release, and later spawned two sequels – TimeSplitters 2 in 2002; and TimeSplitters: Future Perfect in 2005.

+TimeSplitters, along with the other games in the trilogy, were rereleased on the PlayStation 4 and PlayStation 5 as a PS2 Classic in 2024, with trophy support, a rewind feature and improved loading times.

-Gameplay and premise
+Gameplay

 As a first-person shooter game, TimeSplitters bears several gameplay and presentational similarities to GoldenEye 007 and Perfect Dark, including a similar aiming system and unlockable options through quick level completions.
+The game features several modes for players to partake in, including story mode and multiplayer modes.

 The game's story mode can be played alone or co-operatively with one additional player.
-Every level in story mode can be played on three difficulty settings; several aspects, such as the enemies' aggressiveness and the addition of new areas, can vary in function of the chosen difficulty.
+Every level in story mode can be played on three difficulty settings; several aspects, such as the enemies' aggressiveness and the addition of new areas, vary with the chosen difficulty.
+Each story mission focuses on players seeking out an object in the level, and then bringing it back to an exit portal.
+Completing the story mode on the easiest difficulty unlocks "Challenge Mode", which provide certain goals on a pre-set map within the time limit.

-Taking place at nine fictional locations between 1935 and 2035, the story follows 18 characters' individual attempts at defeating their own foes and the TimeSplitters with whom they have sided.
-In each level, the player can choose from one of two characters specific to each mission, and must kill enemies as they move through the level to retrieve an object and then carry that object to the exit portal.
-After a player picks up the object, the TimeSplitters – evil mutant creatures – spawn endlessly throughout the level and attack the player.

-TimeSplitters features a multiplayer mode, known as "Arcade", where up to four players and ten computer-controlled bots can compete individually, or in up to four different teams in certain modes.
+The game's multiplayer mode, known as "Arcade", allows for up to four players and ten computer-controlled bots to compete individually, or in up to four different teams in certain modes.
 There are six multiplayer modes and aspects of each mode — such as the weapons and levels available, the winning condition, and managing characters — can be customized to match player preference.
-Completing the story mode on the easiest difficulty unlocks "Challenge Mode", which provide certain goals on a pre-set map within the time limit.

-The game contains a level editor that allows the player to create their own level from a selection of various pre-made tiles.
+A level editor in TimeSplitters, referred to as "Map Maker", allows the player to create their own level from a selection of various pre-made tiles.
 Light settings of the tiles can be edited individually and items can be added to the map.
 The map can be given any one of five themes; these themes change the interior shape of the tiles and their appearance.
 The player can also play and test their levels in any certain multiplayer modes, as well as saving them to their memory card.